RoopaPole/fsf_2019_screening_task2/README.md

   # Working of application:

-   ->csv file is loaded by clicking on 'Load' option which is there under "File" menu.
+   ->CSV file is loaded by clicking on 'Load' option which is there under "File" menu.

-   -> after loading the csv file it displays the content of csv file in the form of table.
+   -> after loading the csv file it displays the content of CSV file in the form of table.

    -> you can edit the data by clicking on 'Edit data' available under "File" menu.